Council recognises the uncertainty many businesses are experiencing and have implemented a number of initiatives to assist local businesses.

 Free webinar series

-We offered a series of webinars to help you and your business navigate these changing times.
+We are offering a series of webinars to help you and your business navigate these changing times.
 If you missed any and would like to see a recording they are on Council's youtube channel.

 - Food safety for home businesses.
 Presented by Council.

 - Accessing small business support grants.
 Presented by Service NSW and Council

 - How to connect with customers during COVID-19.
 Presented by Hullabaloo and Council